 By KHSAA regulations, students may not receive coaching or training from school personnel, and school facilities, uniforms, nicknames, transportation, or equipment shall not be used during this period.
-The dead period runs from June 21th through July 10th every year (depends on calendar)
+The dead period runs from June 24th through July 10th (depends on calendar, but goals is to have 3 weekends of dead period.)